saa-ts-dacs/dacs/06_part_I/04_chapter_03/02_system_of_arrangement.md

 This element describes the current organization of the collection.

-## Exclusions

-**3.2.1** For information about other aspects of the arrangement of the materials, such as maintenance/reconstitution of original order, arrangement by the archivist, or previous arrangements or reorganization(s) by the creator, if known and important to the understanding of the materials, see Rule 7.1.8.

 ## Sources of Information

 **3.2.2** Derive the information from the materials themselves.